briandrum/codes.forchagrin.com/_posts/2022-04-25-ordinance-2022-19-an-ordinance-amending-the-planning-and-zoning-code-of-the-village-of-chagrin-falls-by-adding-section-1105.08-of-the-planning-and-zoning-code-and-amending-section-1307.01-of-the-building-code-and-amending-section-1501.05-of.md

 > Whenever the Council, any board, commission, Village Engineer, Chief
 > Administrative Officer, Administrator, or Building Inspector (collectively
-> “Approving Authority”) has been delegated the power to approve plans, issue
+> "Approving Authority") has been delegated the power to approve plans, issue
 > permits, for improvements, development, construction, reconstruction, or
 > renovation of land, buildings and structures as provided for in the Planning
 > and Zoning Code, such Approving Authority may impose conditions, so long as